 The first church building was started in 1311.
 The Gothic St. James Church was consecrated in 1485.

 The Holy Blood Altar, a masterpiece by Tilman Riemenschneider, stands in the west gallery.
 The name comes from the relic, a drop of Christ's blood, which arrived in Rothenburg at the end of the Crusades.
 The altar (detail) shows the Last Supper.

-The main altar in the St. James church is the twelve messenger altar by Friedrich Herlin, 1466.
+The main altar in the St. James church is the twelve Apostles altar by Friedrich Herlin, 1466.

 When open, a crucifixion group with John and Mary can be seen in the centre; next to them are two saints - James the Elder and Elizabeth on the left, Leonhard and Anthony on the right.
-When closed, there are eight panels with the legend of James, five of which depict the miracle of the gallows or the chicken.
+When closed, there are eight panels with the legend of James, five of which depict the 'hanged man unhanged' legend (the miracle of the gallows or the chicken).

-More about the chicken miracle and description of the altarpieces
+More about the hanged man unhanged legend and description of the altarpieces

 On the back you can see images of the legend of St James, his beheading, his transfer to Santiago and the 'hanged man unhanged' legend.